Frequently Asked Questions

 The DrPH degree is no longer being offered through the Department of International Health.
 It is being redesigned and will be offered as a schoolwide degree for a start date of June 2017.
 For more information, please read about changes to the DrPH program here.
 The DrPH is designed for students with experience in the practice of public health who have already earned their MPH or an equivalent degree and want to further prepare themselves for leadership positions at federal agencies, state and local health departments, nongovernmental organizations, universities, and health care institutions.

-What are the typical GRE and GPA scores for students admitted into the Department?
+What are the typical GRE, GPA and TOEFL/IELTS scores for students admitted into the Department?

 It should be noted that no one factor dominates the admissions decision.
-Factors examined include previous grades, types of courses taken, GRE scores, the personal statement, three letters of recommendation, the match to track and faculty interests, and experience.
-Experience in international developing countries is viewed favorably, especially for admission to the PhD program.
+The admissions committee looks at applications holistically.
+Factors examined include previous grades, types of courses taken, GRE scores, personal statement, letters of recommendation, match to track and faculty interests, and experience.
+Experience in one developing country is viewed favorably, especially for admission to the PhD program.

 Do you accept MCAT scores in place of GRE scores?